 Before she joined Liberty Global in 2008, Severina held a number of senior management positions in leading international companies.
 Between 2005 and 2008, she held an executive position at CAIB Romania, one of the main investment banks in Central Europe.
 Between 2000 and 2005, she was part of the management of the American cable telecommunications company Metromedia International.
 Severina – a graduate of the Bucharest Academy of Economic Studies – began her career in 1996 at KPMG Romania and then worked for the company in Great Britain.

-Before joining Telefónica O2 in 1998, he worked as a product manager with T-Mobile.